PrefectHQ/prefect-background-task-examples/tutorial/README.md

 # Exploring Prefect Background Task Examples

-This tutorial will familiarize you with Prefect background tasks and task servers.
+This tutorial will familiarize you with Prefect tasks and task servers.

-In this tutorial, we'll explore increasingly realistic examples of using Prefect background tasks.
+In this tutorial, we'll explore increasingly realistic examples of using Prefect tasks.

 We'll start by running a Prefect task outside of a flow.
 Previously, Prefect tasks could only be run inside a flow.